An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Problem Formulation

 The night time function of HAPS is largely limited by the stored power in rechargeable batteries.
 Therefore, we propose a flight which minimizes the power consumption during night time and transmission with a fixed power budget.
 We formulate \textbf{P2} to minimize the propulsion power requirement with respect to $H$ and $V$.

 The problem \textbf{P2} is jointly non-convex in optimization variables $H$ and $V$ pertaining to the indefinite Hessian matrix.
-Nonetheless, it is convex in both $H$ and $V$, individually \footnote{The proof of indefinite $\nabla^2 P_{\rm pro}$ and non-negative second-order gradients ${\partial^2 P_{\rm pro}}/{\partial H^2} $ and ${\partial^2 P_{\rm pro}}/{\partial V^2}$ is straight forward but omitted for brevity.}.
+Nonetheless, it is convex in both $H$ and $V$ \footnote{The proof of indefinite $\nabla^2 P_{\rm pro}$ individually for a fixed banking angle and non-negative second-order gradients ${\partial^2 P_{\rm pro}}/{\partial H^2} $ and ${\partial^2 P_{\rm pro}}/{\partial V^2}$ is straight-forward but omitted for brevity.}.
 Hence, we breakdown \textbf{P2} to \textbf{P2(a)} and \textbf{P2(b)} in order to minimize the propulsion power requirement with respect to $ V[n]$ and $ H[n]$, respectively.

 The propulsion power in \eqref{eq.Prop} is convex and strictly increasing in $V$.
 Therefore, we can find the closed-form optimal solution of \textbf{P2(a)} as